We review Blair Archibald’s debut MBFWA collection as a trailblazer in Australian menswear.

 The more conceptual designs recall the works of the futurists and deconstructivists.
-Flight buckles and extended belt straps bring to mind the industrial garments of Craig Green.
+Extended belt straps bring to mind the workwear inspired garments of Craig Green.
 The frayed panels and unfinished hems, meanwhile, recall a Japanese avant-garde aesthetic.
 But Archibald avoids being derivative by resisting abstraction.
-The designs are based off pre-existing forms but reconfigured and streamlined for men and women.
+The designs are based off pre-existing forms but reconfigured and streamlined.
 He has tailored his jackets for example with a slightly oversized silhouette, giving them a draping quality that brings to mind the understated purism of Jil Sander and Giorgio Armani.
 Trousers are billowy but come off as easy fitting, and shirt fits are relaxed.
 In other words, the clothes are not conceptual for their own sake.
 They’re also functional.

 The fact that his designs are both wearable and conceptual is remarkable.
 Working with the Woolmark Company, his fabrics are 100% traceable to their source.
 The stand out from the collection was a wool seersucker coat that left more than a few members of the audience misty.
 Indeed Archibald uses textiles in unexpected ways.
 A pair of trousers, for instance, had a wool denim shell and the fabric reversed for the pockets.
 Holland & Sherry, who also sponsored the show, supplied a mottled wool jacquard (a weave often used for decorative purposes) for a pair of trousers, adding a refined touch to practical clothing.

 Archibald’s emphasis on tailoring, fabrication and silhouette is refreshing.
-Absent are the blaring neons, logos and graphics that have become something of a crutch for menswear designers in recent years.
+Absent are the blaring neons, logos and screen-print graphics.
 The majority of the collection is black, white or navy (with the occasional splash of colour).
 Construction, detailing and fabrication are the focus here.